kylin1875/hadoopy/stack-exchange/filtering/README.md

+You can generate a bloom filter file in ../bloom-filter, or use the included hotlist.blm

-hadoop jar target/hadoop-summarization-1.0-jar-with-dependencies.jar commentwordcount ../../datasets/gaming-stack-exchange/comments.xml output/comments/
+hadoop jar target/hadoop-filtering-1.0-jar-with-dependencies.jar bloom-filtering ../../datasets/gaming-stack-exchange/comments.xml hotlist.blm output/bloom-filtering/